Merradou-Abderrahmane/Kotlin/README.md

 ## Classes and objects
-Under the hood, Kotlin automatically creates getters and setters for the properties you defined in the Aquarium class,
+- Under the hood, Kotlin automatically creates getters and setters for the properties you defined in the Aquarium class,but you can also define your own getters and setters.

+- Kotlin classes can have primary and secondary constructors.
+The primary constructor is part of the class header.
+Secondary constructors are defined inside the class body.

+- In Kotlin, classes, objects, interfaces, constructors, functions, properties, and their setters can have visibility modifiers:
+   - public means visible outside the class.
+Everything is public by default, including variables and methods of the class.
+   - internal means it will only be visible within that module.
+A module is a set of Kotlin files compiled together, for example, a library or application.
+   - private means it will only be visible in that class (or source file if you are working with functions).
+   - protected is the same as private, but it will also be visible to any subclasses.